An Exploration of the Difference Between Leadership and Management

 ThreatsManaging budgets

-So far, we’ve covered a lot of differences in our “Manager vs Leader” guide.
+So far, we’ve uncovered many ways in which leadership and management may differ in their approach to work.
 However, the most notable one, at least for people working under them, is how they lead.

 How are leadership and management similar?

-Now that we’ve answered the question, “How is leadership different from management and vice versa?”, it’s time to tackle the similarities between the two.
+Having discussed all the differences between leadership and management, it’s time to tackle the similarities between the two.

-In the words of the famous Stephen Covey, author of the bestseller The 7 Habits of Highly Effective People:
+In the words of Stephen Covey, author of the The 7 Habits of Highly Effective People:

 “Management is about climbing the ladder; leadership determines whether the ladder is leaning against the right wall.”